Franklin & Marshall Key Policy

 Lost keys may result in recombination of locks related to your lost keys.

 Recombination is a necessary task to ensure the safety of the College Community.
 You will be charged $120 for a lock recombination.
-Replacement cost is $50/FOB and $10/key.
+Replacement cost is $10/key.
 Employees may face disciplinary action if negligence was involved in the loss of their keys.